BirdeeHub/tomlua/README.md

 local data, err = tomlua.decode(some_string, {
     some = "defaults",
     can_go = "here",
-    and = "tables and arrays defined in headings will extend the associated value", and_inline = "values from the toml will override it instead", })
+    tables_and_arrays = "defined in headings will extend the associated value", and_inline = "values from the toml will override it instead", })